Beatrice M. Hinkle

 Beatrice Moses Hinkle (1874–1953) was a pioneering American feminist, psychoanalyst, writer, and translator of C. G. Jung.

-Background, marriage, education
+Family, marriage, education

-Hinkle was born in San Francisco, California, to physician B. Frederick Moses and Elizabeth Benchley Van Geisen.
-In 1892 she married Walter Scott Hinkle, an assistant district attorney.
-Hinkle had considered studying law, but after being discouraged by her husband "with a good hardy laugh", she entered Cooper Medical College (now part of Stanford University) in 1895.
-She graduated with a degree as a medical doctor in 1899, age 25.
+Hinkle was born in San Francisco, California, to physician B. Frederick Moses and Elizabeth Benchley Van Geisen Moses.
+Yet her father was killed in an accident before she was born.
+In 1892 when eighteen she married Walter Scott Hinkle, an assistant district attorney.

+Hinkle considered studying law, but was discouraged by her husband "with a good hardy laugh".
+Instead in 1895 she entered "the hitherto all-male" Cooper Medical College (now part of Stanford University).
+At age 25 she graduated with a degree as a medical doctor in 1899.
+However, shortly before receiving her degree her husband died.
+She then supported their two children.

 Early career in medicine and psychology

-In 1905, Hinkle was appointed the city physician of San Francisco, becoming the first woman doctor in America to hold such a public health position.
+In 1905, Hinkle was appointed the city physician of San Francisco.
+She was the first woman doctor in America to hold such a public health position.
 The responsibilities of this office marked her subsequent career in medicine.
+Through her experience in public health administration, she developed her interest in the emotional dimension of healing.
+She considered that the reason for her rate of success in treatments was that she "poured her own vitality, her own belief into the patient" and that a doctor's work was to "reinforce the spirit that makes for recovery."

-A widow, in 1908 Hinkle moved to New York City.
-That year she and Dr. Charles R. Dana founded the country's first "psychotherapeutic clinic" at Cornell Medical College located in Manhattan.
+In 1908 Hinkle moved to New York City.
+That year she joined the staff of Dr. Charles L. Dana, 'America's leading neurologist'.
+They would open the country's first "psychotherapeutic clinic" at Cornell Medical College (located in Manhattan).
+She remarried, her new husband Philip Garrett Eastwick was a businessman.

+In New York City "Hinkle explored yoga, hypnotism, and psychoanalysis" and upstate a New Thought sanatorium.
+Hinkle later wrote that since about 1903 she'd been concerned with treatment of people suffering from psychic disturbances, from what she called "soul sickness".
+She was searching for cures.
+Then in 1909 "Freud's first work his Studien über Hysteria came into my hands".